innovacy/Up/README.md

 ### How compatible is Up! with mdwiki?

 Up! is working very well as a drop-in replacement for mdwiki, as it is mostly compatible.
 So if you use Up! instead of mdwiki with the same files, you should get a very similar output.

-The only features not supported at this time are gimmicks (the only exception is the themes suppoprt).
+The features not supported are gimmicks (read below).

+### What mdwiki gimmicks are supported?

+All but two gimmicks are currently unsupported.
+The only gimmicks supported are alerts and themes.

-It's unsure, if they ever will.
-If demand is high or someone else wants to implement gimmicks, this might be supported at some time in future.
+It's unsure, if more gimmicks will be supported in future.
+If demand is high or someone else wants to implement them, they might be supported at some time in future.